 Andrew Rosenblum

-One of us knows that carbonated drinks are tasty but not good for health.
-People who drink more than one sugary drink a day tend to gain weight and have a 26% higher likelihood of developing type 2 diabetes compared to those who do not.
+One of us knows that carbonated drinks are delicious but not good for health.
+People who drink more than one sugary beverage a day tend to gain weight and have a 26% higher chance of developing type 2 diabetes compared to those who do not.
 And that is one of the reasons why food companies sold over $11 billion worth of diet soft drinks to Americans in 2020.

-However, it’s easier said than done when a cold, bubbly can of yum stares you in the face.
+However, it is easier said than done when a cold, bubbly can of yum stares you in the face.
 I respect everyone who uses water, quinoa, and oranges.

-In Davis, California, a startup called Oobli is one of several companies pitching sweet protein alternatives as substitutes for sugar and non-sugar sweeteners, sliding a sweet protein called brazzein into iced tea blends.
-Brazzein, found in the bright red or speckled gray fruit of the original Oubli fruit tree, is between 500 and 5,000 times sweeter than sugar.
+In California Davis, a startup called Oobli is one of several companies pitching sweet protein alternatives as substitutes for sugar and non-sugar sweeteners, sliding a sweet protein called brazzein into iced tea blends.
+Brazzein, found in the bright red or speckled gray fruit of the original Oubli fruit tree, is 500 to 5,000 times sweeter than sugar.
 It contains no carbohydrates, so it has none of the metabolic complications of non-sugar sweeteners like insulin spikes.

 However, for iced tea sold at a fairly steep price of $15 per six-pack, the company has to convince nutritionists and consumers that brazzein cannot be just another fad sweetener.
-The company acknowledges that consumers are economically and ecologically inclined to favor lab-grown, fermented products from gene-edited yeast.
-And there’s the issue of safety confirmation from the U.S. Food and Drug Administration (FDA).
-(The company has published peer-reviewed studies confirming the sweet protein is safe in collaboration with third-party labs, allowing it to sell the product in the U.S., but some retailers do not carry it until the FDA issues a letter agreeing with those conclusions.)
+The company acknowledges that consumers must accept that it is grown in a lab through fermentation, courtesy of gene-edited yeast, for economic and ecological reasons.
+And there is the issue of safety confirmation from the U.S. Food and Drug Administration (FDA).
+(The company has published peer-reviewed studies confirming that the sweet protein is safe in collaboration with third-party labs, allowing it to sell the product in the U.S., but some retailers do not carry it until the FDA issues a letter agreeing with these conclusions.)

 The typical American consumes about 60 pounds of added sugar a year, nearly half of which comes from beverages.